 7. Harold & Kumar Go to White Castle (2004)

 Harold & Kumar Go to White Castle is the first installment in a series about best mates Harold and Kumar (played by John Cho and Kal Penn) who get into all kinds of hilarious mishaps.
-It all begins when they're smoking marijuana and watch an ad for White Castle fast food.
+Everything begins when they're smoking marijuana and watch an ad for White Castle fast food.

 As the munchies set in, going out for hamburgers seems like the logical next step, right?
 But not so easy when you're stoned.
 Not only is this movie funny, but it was praised for its subversion of racial stereotypes.
 It's practically the only stoner film with Asian leads.